Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     public let isShortName: Bool

     public init(foodName: String, brandName: String, iconID: PassioNutritionAISDK.PassioID, score: Double, scoredName: String, labelId: String, type: String, resultId: String, nutritionPreview: PassioNutritionAISDK.PassioSearchNutritionPreview?, isShortName: Bool)

+    /// Encodes this value into the given encoder.
+    ///
+    /// If the value fails to encode anything, `encoder` will encode an empty
+    /// keyed container in its place.
+    ///
+    /// This function throws an error if any values are invalid for the given
+    /// encoder's format.
+    ///
+    /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws

+    /// Creates a new instance by decoding from the given decoder.
+    ///
+    /// This initializer throws an error if reading from the decoder fails, or
+    /// if the data read is corrupted or otherwise invalid.
+    ///
+    /// - Parameter decoder: The decoder to read data from. public init(from decoder: any Decoder) throws
 }

 public struct PassioFoodItem : Codable {